 As a means of limiting its exposure to fair value losses arising from interest rates, the County's investment policy specifies limitations on instruments; diversification and maturity scheduling that are dependent upon whether the funds being invested are considered short term or long term funds.
 Investment maturities for operating funds are scheduled to coincide with projected cash flow needs, taking in to account large routine expenditures as well as considering sizeable blocks of anticipated revenue.
 Maturities in this category are timed to comply with the following guidelines:

-10% minimum
+Under 30 days 10% minimum

-25% minimum
+Under 90 days 25% minimum

-50% minimum
+Under 270 days 50% minimum

-90% minimum
+Under 1 year 90% minimum

-100% minimum
+Under 18 months 100% minimum

 Long-term investment maturity scheduling is timed according to anticipated needs.